 “Law enforcement authority” means law enforcement, consumer protection, quasi-governmental or other similar authorities designated from time to time by the national or territorial government of the jurisdiction in which the P/P service provider is established or maintains a physical office.

-Regarding reveal, the WG agreed that none of its recommendations should be read as being intended to alter (or mandate the alteration of) the prevailing practice among providers to review requests manually or to facilitate direct resolution of an issue between a requestor and a customer.
-It also notes that disclosure of at least some contact details of the customer may in some cases be required in order to facilitate such direct resolution.
+Regarding Disclosure and Publication, the WG agreed that none of its recommendations should be read as being intended to alter (or mandate the alteration of) the prevailing practice among providers to review requests manually or to facilitate direct resolution of an issue between a requestor and a customer.
+It also notes that Disclosure of at least some contact details of the customer may in some cases be required in order to facilitate such direct resolution.

-[Accredited providers must publish (e.g. on their website) their terms of service, which should at a minimum include the following elements:

-When referring to Publication requests (and their consequences) and when to Disclosure requests (and their consequences).
-The WG further recommends that accredited providers expressly include a provision in their terms of service explaining the meaning and consequences of Publication

-The specific grounds upon which a customer’s details may be Disclosed or Published or service suspended or terminated

-Whether or not a customer: (1) will be notified when a provider receives a Publication or Disclosure request from a third party; and (2) in the case of Publication, whether the customer may opt to cancel its domain registration prior to and in lieu of Publication

-That a requestor will be notified in a timely manner of the provider’s decision: (1) to notify its customer of the request; and (2) whether or not the provider agrees to comply with the request to Disclose or Publish.
-This should also be clearly indicated in all Disclosure or Publication related materials.]

-ICANN’s Accreditation Program must include a requirement for all accredited providers to include on their websites, and in all Publication or Disclosure-related policies and documents, a link to a Request Form or an equivalent list of specific criteria that the provider requires in order to comply with such requests.
+The WG has developed an illustrative Disclosure Framework that would apply to Disclosure requests made to P/P providers by intellectual property (i.e., trademark and copyright) owners.
+The proposal as drafted includes requirements concerning the nature and type of information to be provided by a requestor, non-exhaustive grounds for refusal of a request, and the possibility of neutral dispute resolution/appeal in the event of a dispute.
+See Annex E for the full draft Disclosure Framework.

+.

+DEACCREDITATION & ITS CONSEQUENCES:

 Regarding de-accreditation of a P/P provider: